Regret Minimization in Scalar, Static, Non-linear Optimization Problems: Abstract

 \section{Abstract}

-We study the problem of determining the optimal exploration strategy in an unconstrained scalar optimization problem depending on an unknown parameter to be learned from online collected noisy data.
-An optimal trade-off between exploration and exploitation is crucial for effective optimization under uncertainties, and to achieve this we consider a cumulative regret minimization approach over a finite horizon, with each time instant in the horizon characterized by a stochastic exploration signal, whose variance has to be designed.
-In this setting, under an idealized assumption on an appropriately defined information function associated with the excitation, we are able to show that the optimal exploration strategy is either to use no exploration at all (called lazy exploration) or adding an exploration excitation only at the first time instant of the horizon (called immediate exploration).
-A quadratic numerical example is used to illustrate the results.
+We study the problem of determining an effective exploration strategy in static and non-linear optimization problems, which depend on an unknown scalar parameter to be learned from online collected noisy data.
+An optimal trade-off between exploration and exploitation is crucial for effective optimization under uncertainties, and to achieve this we consider a cumulative regret minimization approach over a finite horizon, with each time instant in the horizon characterized by a stochastic exploration signal, whose variance is to be designed.
+We aim to extend the well-established concepts of regret minimization from linear to non-linear systems, with a focus on the subsequent conceptual differences and challenges.
+Thus, under an idealized assumption on an appropriately defined information function associated with the excitation, we are able to show that an optimal exploration strategy is either to use no exploration at all (called lazy exploration) or adding an exploration excitation only at the first time instant of the horizon (called immediate exploration).
+A quadratic numerical example is presented to demonstrate the effectiveness of the proposed strategy.